412-Sea-Island-South/Grover-Sudoku/index.md

 XOR(circuit, in[0], in[1], out)
 circuit.draw()
 ```
-This picture shows how we'll use the XOR gate: We'll apply the XOR to each clause in the **list of clauses**, to get something which looks like the second picture.
+The first picture shows how we'll use the XOR gate: We'll apply the XOR to each clause in the **list of clauses**, to get something which looks like the second picture.